-A Minimum Viable Product (or MVP in short) is a concept based on the fact that software development takes a long time before anything “usable” comes out of it, hence why we’re sharing a 12-step checklist that shows you how to build a good one in <21 days.
+A Minimum Viable Product (or MVP in short) is a concept based on the fact that software development takes a long time before anything “usable” comes out of it, hence why we’re sharing a 12-step checklist that shows you how to build a good no code MVP in <21 days.

 The rise of low-code technologies like Glide is also a major reason why building an MVP isn’t nearly as complex and tiresome as it used to be.
 For this particular checklist, we’re going to consider Glide as an example but you can apply this to any other low-code technology.

-Step #1: Define Your Audience & Problem To Solve
+1- Define Your Audience & Problem to Solve

 The audience is the basis of everything.
 Without one, you’re not solving a problem, you’re shouting into the void.
 An audience doesn’t necessarily have to be potential customers though.